 Monroe 2-Orleans BOCES will facilitate Regional Social Studies Curriculum Writing for Grades K-8 and Grades 9-12.
-Participating districts will be provided professional development on the curriculum writing, inquiry-based Social Studies and the latest Social Studies resources to develop a cohesive district level curriculum.
-Participants will benefit from working with teachers from several districts to share ideas, and develop a robust, rigorous curriculum aligned to the new Social Studies standards.
+Participating districts will be provided professional development on the curriculum writing process, inquiry-based Social Studies and the latest Social Studies resources to develop a cohesive district level curriculum.
+Participants will benefit from working with teachers from several districts to share ideas, and develop a robust, rigorous curriculum aligned to the NYS K-12 Social Studies Framework.

-Unit Cost: \$810/district team
+Unit cost: \$825/district team